michael-fadely/triolinker-vjoy/README.md

 - Experimental XInput support: XInput=true or XInput=false

 ### Linking and unlinking the D-Pad with the analog stick
 Some games may not be able to detect input from the D-Pad.
-For these games to detect the D-Pad, the Trio Linker connects the D-Pad's input with the analog stick on the hardware level.
+For these games to detect the D-Pad, the Trio Linker connects the D-Pad's input with the left analog stick on the hardware level.
 It adjusts the analog stick's axes to match what you are pressing on the D-Pad.
 For games that use both the analog stick and the D-Pad it may be necessary to remove the analog stick adjustment.
 To do that, edit the following config options in the feeder's config.ini:

-- Link or unlink the D-Pad with the analog stick: UnlinkDpad=true or UnlinkDpad=false
+- Unlink the D-Pad with the analog stick: UnlinkDPad=true or UnlinkDPad=false
-- Center X value for the analog stick: DefaultX = 50.5
+- Center X value for the analog stick when the D-Pad used pressed: DefaultX = 50.5
-- Center Y value for the analog stick: DefaultY = 50.5
+- Center Y value for the analog stick when the D-Pad used pressed: DefaultY = 50.5

 ### Running the feeder
 - Make sure the vJoy device is enabled and properly configured